gardener/gardener-extension-shoot-cert-service/docs/operations/deployment.md

 For this purpose, the extension must be deployed on the runtime cluster.
 Several configuration steps are needed:

+1. Provide the `spec.runtimeClusterValues` values in the `extension.operator.gardener.cloud` resource in the operator extension.
-1. Add the extension to the `Garden` resource on the Garden runtime cluster.
+2. Add the extension to the `Garden` resource on the Garden runtime cluster.
     ```yaml
     apiVersion: operator.gardener.cloud/v1alpha1
     kind: Garden